Robustness in Wireless Distributed Learning: An Information-Theoretic Analysis: Theoretical analysis of the robustness

 \subsection{Upper Bound of Wireless Discrepancy}

 To carry out information-theoretic analysis, we revisit the wireless risk discrepancy $g(\mu,f)$ in \cref{equ:wireless_discrepancy}, which measures the performance deterioration caused by the imperfect wireless channel.
 It can be viewed as the expected difference between distributions $q(w, z | s)$ and $p(w,z)$.
-Therefore, Kullback-Leibler (KL) divergence $D_{\text{KL}}(\cdot\|\cdot)$ serves as a useful tool to measure the distance between $q$ and $p$.
-We leverage the Donsker-Varadhan variational representation of KL divergence in \cite{KL-divergence-variant} as the following lemma. \begin{lemma} For any two probability measures $\pi$ and $\rho$ defined on a common measurable space $(\Omega,\mathcal{F})$.
+Therefore, KL divergence $D_{\text{KL}}(\cdot\|\cdot)$ serves as a useful tool to measure the distance between $q$ and $p$.
+We leverage the Donsker-Varadhan variational representation of KL divergence in \cite{KL-divergence-variant} as the following lemma: \begin{lemma} For any two probability measures $\pi$ and $\rho$ defined on a common measurable space $(\Omega,\mathcal{F})$ where $\mathcal{F}$ is a $\sigma$-algebra on the set $\Omega$.
 Suppose that $\pi$ is absolutely continuous with respect to $\rho$, i.e., for every event $A$, if $\pi(A)=0$ then $\rho(A)=0$.
 Then

 where the supremum is taken over all measurable functions $F$, such that $F$ is integrable under $\pi$ and $e^F$ is integrable under $\rho$. \end{lemma}